HarishKumar097/test-package/docs/Live/ManageStreamSimulcast.md

 # Manage Live Stream Simulcast

-Simulcasting allows you to stream your live content to multiple platforms simultaneously, broadening your reach and audience.
+Simulcasting allows you to stream your live content to multiple platforms simultaneously.
 A suite of methods is available to manage live stream simulcasts, including creating a new simulcast, retrieving its details, updating its configuration, and deleting an existing simulcast.

 To manage simulcasts effectively, you’ll need the `streamId` (generated when you initiate a live stream) and the `simulcastId` (generated when the simulcast is created).
 These identifiers are crucial for linking simulcast operations to the correct live stream and simulcast.

 # Method: initiateLiveStreamSimulcast()

 The `initiateLiveStreamSimulcast` method allows you to create a new simulcast for an existing live stream.
-Provide the `streamId` of the live stream and a simulcast payload containing the URL and stream key required to start streaming to third-party platforms.
+Provide the `streamId` of the live stream and a simulcast payload containing the URL and stream key required to start streaming.

 In the response `simulcastId` must be retained for managing future operations on the simulcast, such as updating or deleting it.